lsollars/JellyPy/docs/TierUp/index.md

 ## Output files

-* interpretation.summary.tab - A tab-delimited summary file listing Tiered-Up variants
+* interpretation.tierup.summary - A tab-delimited summary file listing Tiered-Up variants only
-* interpretation.tierup.csv - A csv file containing the full tierup output
+* interpretation.tierup.csv - A csv file containing the full output for all Tier 3 variants anlaysed